 Drawings and prints in the Royal Library at Windsor Castle, the British Museum, the Institut de France and other collections

 The publication of a catalogue raisonné of the Paper Museum provides access for the first time to a major source of reference for the intellectual, cultural and scientific history of seventeenth-century Europe.
 The drawings are catalogued by subject-matter in an attempt to reconstruct the method of classification employed by Cassiano.
-The objective is to identify the subject of each drawing and to describe the circumstances in which the drawing was made, wherever possible with reference to surviving documentation.
+The objective was to identify the subject of each drawing and to describe the circumstances in which the drawing was made, wherever possible with reference to surviving documentation.
 Documenting antiquities and architecture, botany, geology, ornithology and zoology, the drawings constitute a visual database that provides us with a significant tool for understanding the culture and intellectual concerns of a period during which the foundations of our own scientific methods of research and classification were laid down.

 The print collection survives in fourteen albums, miscellaneous compilations and impressions from disassembled albums divided mainly between the British Library and the Royal Library at Windsor Castle (where the bulk of the drawings are housed).
 Cassiano and his brother rarely commissioned printmakers to engrave plates as they did drawings, but they bought what was available from the flourishing printmaking industry of the time and organised it around specific subjects.
 Amongst these are costumes, religious processions and ceremonies, tombs and catafalques, the history of St Peter’s, architecture, topography, maps and military engagements, portraits, social and humorous subjects, and so on.